Instructions for Implementing the Self-Study

 The Program Review Team will be asked to look at faculty size, quality and distribution by field of expertise, in relation to your program's stated mission, and to identify priority areas of scholarship and research.
 We will ask them to look at how the faculty portrait relates to the university's commitment to maintain a diverse population (e.g., women, underrepresented populations).
 They will consider both student and faculty evaluations of teaching, as well as whether there are sufficient opportunities for faculty to improve their teaching skills.
 They will look at research strength as compared to that of faculties at peer institutions, and will assess whether faculty research is effectively integrated into their teaching.

-We will ask them to review and evaluate mentoring policies and practices within the unit, including special emphasis on mentoring junior faculty as they prepare for tenure and promotion.
+We will ask them to review and evaluate mentoring policies and practices within the unit, including special emphasis on mentoring junior faculty as they prepare for tenure and promotion as well as graduate students (if applicable).
 They review the service and engagement of the faculty research and activities with the campus, state, nation, and international communities.
 We will ask them whether faculty compensation and rewards are appropriate in comparison to peer institutions.
 Finally, they will take into account the morale of the faculty and collegiality within the program.

 It may be useful to organize the information into sections addressing overall assessment, research activities, and teaching responsibilities: